jacklove-c/HINAC/README.md

 # HINAC: Representation Learning On Heterogeneous Information Networks with Graph Transformer

-We provide the implementaion of HINAC based on the official PyTorch implementation of HGB(https://github.com/THUDM/HGB)

 ## 1. Descriptions
 The repository is organised as follows: